 Five Favourite Games – Final Fantasy X

 While it’s had its share of criticism for the linear nature of its first thirty hours or so, I found the story compelling enough to overcome that.
 The world felt like it could actually exist.
 I found myself empathising with it’s tired and desperate inhabitants.

 The characters are the star of the show for me, however.
 The intrepid Auron and his mysterious background.
 Yuna, the beautiful and sensitive summoner who is trying to live up to her father’s legacy.

 The game has been lovingly remastered for modern PC and PlayStation platforms.
 The story moves me every time I play it.
 It’s well worth picking up.

 Banjo and Kazooie were the perfect comedy duo for a kid of ten or eleven years old.
 The bear and bird meet all sorts of fantastic and bizarre characters in their quest to defeat Gruntilda.
 The evil witch who stole Banjo’s sister.

 It’s certainly absurd.
 But as a game to play with your kids I don’t think it gets much better.
-Eban and I have had a ball playing though the game together, taking turns with the controller.
+Eban and I have had a ball playing through the game together, taking turns with the controller.
 I also recently streamed a playthrough on Twitch, which was surprisingly fast and loads of fun!